 This is an essential precaution when traders make claims against the company or when for any reason the company is liquidated, goes bankrupt or is defrauded.

-Also, the maximum leverage of (1:30) as proposed by the FCA in December 2016 and is set to come in affect on August 1st 2018, helps to minimize traders’ loss from a high of 1:500 leverage as it was set earlier.
+Also, the maximum leverage of (1:30), helps to minimize traders’ loss from a high of 1:500 leverage as it was set earlier.

 High leverage boosts traders’ loss when trades go against the trader.
 The FCA effort is to prevent such occurrences.

 - Regulated Forex brokers in the UK gives traders peace of mind that their funds are in safe hands.

 - Traders who open an account with UK regulated Forex brokers are assured of their funds’ separation from that of the brokerage company account, the maximum leverage trading condition imposed by FCA limits traders loss while at the same time ensuring their safety all the time.

 - Additionally, in the event of any complaint, the trader has dispute resolution procedure available to him or her.
 These are a few rules that are set up by the FCA to keep traders funds safe and ensure a healthy trading environment.